Subalgebras of simple AF-algebras: Classification of -homomorphisms into ultrapowers

 As $\varphi$ is a compression of $\varphi_2$ and $\varphi_2$ is nuclear, $\varphi$ is also nuclear.
 For each $a \in A_+ \setminus \{0\}$, $\tau_{B_\omega}(\varphi(a)) = \tau_A(a) > 0$ since $\tau_A$ is faithful.
 Since $B_\omega$ has strict comparison by Proposition \ref{prop:TraceKernelExtension}, it follows from Lemma 2.2 in \cite{TWW:Annals} that $\varphi$ is full. \end{proof}

-\begin{proposition} Suppose $A$ is a separable, unital, exact C*-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable C*-algebra with unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.
+\begin{proposition} Suppose $A$ is a separable, unital, exact $C^*$-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable $C^*$-algebra with a unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.

-If $\varphi, \psi : A \rightarrow B_\omega$ are unital, full, nuclear *-homomorphisms such that $K_0(\varphi) = K_0(\psi)$ and $\tau_{B_\omega} \varphi = \tau_{B_\omega} \psi$, then there is a unitary $u \in B_\omega$ such that $\varphi = \mathrm{ad}(u) \psi$. \end{proposition}
+If $\varphi, \psi : A \rightarrow B_\omega$ are unital, full, nuclear $^*$-homomorphisms such that $K_0(\varphi) = K_0(\psi)$ and $\tau_{B_\omega} \varphi = \tau_{B_\omega} \psi$, then there is a unitary $u \in B_\omega$ such that $\varphi = \mathrm{ad}(u) \psi$. \end{proposition}

 \begin{proof} Note that $\tau_{B^\omega} q_B \varphi = \tau_{B^\omega} q_B \psi$.
 As $B^\omega$ is a $\mathrm{II}_1$-factor by Proposition \ref{prop:TraceKernelExtension} and $q_B \varphi$ and $q_B \psi$ are nuclear, $q_B \varphi$ and $q_B \psi$ are unitarily equivalent by Proposition \ref{prop:FiniteFactorClassification} and a reindexing argument.
 Let $\bar{v}$ be a unitary in $B^\omega$ with $q_B \varphi = \mathrm{ad}(\bar{v}) q_B \psi$.
 Again as $B^\omega$ is a $\mathrm{II}_1$-factor, the unitary group of $B^\omega$ is path connected.
 Hence there is a unitary $v \in B_\omega$ such that $q_B(v) = \bar{v}$.
 Replacing $\psi$ with $\mathrm{ad}(v) \psi$, we may assume $q_B \varphi = q_B \psi$.